prokerala/wp-astrology/readme.txt

 No, you can start using the plugin with our free subscription.

 == Changelog ==

+= 1.4.2 =
+* Resolved an issue where the `tz` option could be set as an empty string, causing unexpected behavior.

 = 1.4.1 =
 * Added new `tz` shortcode for Daily Panchang